Giants playoff hopes may be decided right out of the bye

 STOCK DOWN

 Safety Xavier McKinney.
 He is one of the top defensive backs on the team, but going away during the bye week and hurting a hand while riding an ATV in Mexico is inexcusable.
-He is going to miss a few games.
+He was placed on the reserve/non-football injury list late Monday and will miss at least four games.
 Not only that, he is the player who relays coordinator Wink Martindale’s calls to the defense.

 INJURIES

 Golladay could return against the Texans after missing four games with a knee injury.
 He has to regain the form he showed with the Lions.
-OLB Azeez Ojulari (calf), OT Evan Neal (knee), G Ben Bredeson (knee), TE Daniel Bellinger (eye) and CB Rodarius Williams all could return from injured reserve.
-Williams, who tore an ACL last season, and Ojulari, are closing to being back.
+OLB Azeez Ojulari (calf), OT Evan Neal (knee), G Ben Bredeson (knee), G Shane Lemieux (foot) TE Daniel Bellinger (eye) and CB Rodarius Williams all could return from injured reserve.
+Williams, who tore an ACL last season, Lemieux and Ojulari, are closing to being back.

 KEY NUMBER